Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: The Robustness of Sampling to Noise

+For bit-wise noise $(1,q)$ with $q=\omega (\log n/n)$, we apply the negative drift theorem (i.e., Theorem~\ref{simplified-drift}) to prove that using sampling still cannot guarantee a polynomial running time.

-\begin{theorem} For the (1+1)-EA on LeadingOnes under bit-wise noise $(1,q)$ with $q=\omega (\log n/n)$, if using sampling with any $m= O(poly(n))$, the expected running time is exponential. \end{theorem} \begin{proof} We use Lemma~\ref{simplified-drift} to prove it.
+\begin{theorem} For the (1+1)-EA on LeadingOnes under bit-wise noise $(1,q)$ with $q=\omega (\log n/n)$, if using sampling with any $m= O(poly(n))$, the expected running time is exponential. \end{theorem} \begin{myproof} We use Theorem~\ref{simplified-drift} to prove it.
 Let $X_t=|x|_0$ be the number of 0-bits of the solution $x$ after $t$ iterations of the algorithm.
-We consider the interval $[0,n/50]$, that is, the parameters $a=0$ and $b=n/50$ in Lemma~\ref{simplified-drift}.
+We consider the interval $[0,n/50]$, that is, the parameters $a=0$ and $b=n/50$ in Theorem~\ref{simplified-drift}.
 Then, we analyze the drift $\mathrm{E}(X_t-X_{t+1}\mid X_t=i)$ for $1\leq i<n/50$.
 As in the proof of Theorem~\ref{leadingones-noise-2-superpoly}, we divide the drift into two parts: positive $\mathrm{E}^+$ and negative $\mathrm{E}^-$.
 That is,

 For the positive drift, we can use the same analysis as that (i,e., Eq.~(\refeq{eq-positive-drift-1})) in the proof of Theorem~\ref{leadingones-noise-2-superpoly} to derive that $\mathrm{E}^+\leq i/n<1/50$.
 This is because the offspring solution $x'$ is optimistically assumed to be always accepted in the analysis of Eq.~(\refeq{eq-positive-drift-1}), and thus the change of noise and the use of sampling will not affect the analysis.